 This is two 20-foot rows of domesticated blackberries that are completely lost.
 They need to get new posts and wire re-strung.

-The good news is, we’ll probably end up with lots of blackberry starts to give.
+The good news for rural living is, we’ll probably end up with lots of blackberry starts to give.